modeh13/reactjs/c-2-react-16-fundamentals/README.md

 ### Using prop-types

 React includes a package named 'prop-types'.
-It offers a manner to validat **props** at runtime.
+It offers a manner to validate **props** at runtime.
 It has different helpers to validate properties.

 ```javascript